TeamOpenSmartGlasses/AugmentOS/README.md

 # AugmentOS - your smart glasses super app.

-**AugmentOS connects you to the best and most useful smart glasses apps, like these:**
+**AugmentOS is the home base for your smart glasses, where you gain instant access to dozens of your favourite apps, like:**

 ![AugmentOS Smart Glasses](./images/glasses_banner_TOSG_AugmentOS_Cayden_low_res.jpg)